usdot-fhwa-stol/v2x-emulator/README.md

 - [ruamel.yaml](https://pypi.org/project/ruamel.yaml/)
 - [asn1tools](https://pypi.org/project/asn1tools/)

-These packages can be installed by navigating to the C1T2X directory, and running:
+These packages can be installed by navigating to the V2X directory, and running:
 ```
 sudo pip install -r ./requirements.txt
 ```

 ## Functionality
-The C1T2X radios function similar to the DSRC radios used by CARMA Platform equipped vehicles in that they receive UDP packets from a PC and broadcast them "over the air."
-The radios used by the CARMA Platform are configured to be in Road Side Unit (RSU) mode where messages are forwarded, and C1T2X seeks to emulate this behavior.
+The V2X radios function similar to the DSRC radios used by CARMA Platform equipped vehicles in that they receive UDP packets from a PC and broadcast them "over the air."
+The radios used by the CARMA Platform are configured to be in Road Side Unit (RSU) mode where messages are forwarded, and V2X seeks to emulate this behavior.

-The C1T2X radios are intended to use the same driver as the full-scale CARMA vehicle's DSRC radios, specifically the [carma-cohda-dsrc-driver](https://github.com/usdot-fhwa-stol/carma-cohda-dsrc-driver).
+The V2X radios are intended to use the same driver as the full-scale CARMA vehicle's DSRC radios, specifically the [carma-cohda-dsrc-driver](https://github.com/usdot-fhwa-stol/carma-cohda-dsrc-driver).

-The C1T2X solution uses the WiFi band for its Vehicle Area Network (VANET) rather than Dedicated Short Range Communications (DSRC) or Cellular V2X (C-V2X).
+The V2X solution uses the WiFi band for its Vehicle Area Network (VANET) rather than Dedicated Short Range Communications (DSRC) or Cellular V2X (C-V2X).
 It is intended to be an educational tool used to facilitate communication and cooperation between scaled-down vehicles and infrastructure - and it not intended as a deployable solution.
-Public Deployment of a WiFi-based VANET is outside of the scope of the C1T project, and may be susceptible to restrictions/guidelines from the Federal Communications Commission (FCC).
+Public Deployment of a WiFi-based VANET is outside of the scope of the CDA1tenth project, and may be susceptible to restrictions/guidelines from the Federal Communications Commission (FCC).

-C1T2X radios are capable of running their own applications through threading - provided that message decoding/encoding and parsing is enabled.
+V2X radios are capable of running their own applications through threading - provided that message decoding/encoding and parsing is enabled.
 At this time, the radios do not decode or encode packets and function only to forward messages - similar to the full scale CARMA Platform vehicles' radios.
 However, further work can be done to enable this.

-At a high level, the C1T2X radios can:
+At a high level, the V2X radios can:
-- Receive UDP packets over the LAN from the Jetson Xavier
+- Receive UDP packets over the LAN from the connected vehicle computer
 - Broadcast UDP packets over the VANET to other scaled-down cooperative entities
 - Receive UDP packets over the VANET from other scaled-down cooperative entities
-- Broadcast UDP packets over the LAN to the Jetson Xavier
+- Broadcast UDP packets over the LAN to the connected vehicle computer

-Broadcasting over WiFi for the VANET allows for each C1T2X radio to receive its own messages that it broadcasts.
-The C1T2X radio checks the IP of the device that sends each message, and filters out messages that are sent from its own IP.
+Broadcasting over WiFi for the VANET allows for each V2X radio to receive its own messages that it broadcasts.
+The V2X radio checks the IP of the device that sends each message, and filters out messages that are sent from its own IP.

 ## Configuration
-The C1T2X radios are connected to both a local area network (the connection between the Pi and a Jetson Xavier NX with a crossover ethernet cable) and a wireless network (the VANET).
+The V2X radios are connected to both a local area network (the connection between the Pi and a vehicle computer with a crossover ethernet cable) and a wireless network (the VANET).

 The radios should be configured to work on each network by adjusting the parameters in the following two YAML files:
 1. `./src/Networking/config/LAN_params.yaml`